 Dean’s Recommendation/Certification Letter:

 If you need a dean’s recommendation or certification letter, please review the request process here.
 You will need to submit a separate request for each school or program requiring a letter.
 If you have questions about the process, please email LSADeansRec@umich.edu.

 Classes will be offered in three formats: in-person, remote, or hybrid instruction.
-After Thanksgiving break, however, all classes will move to remote-only instruction.
+(Please note that for Fall 2020, all classes will move to remote-only instruction after Thanksgiving break).
 All of the current dates and deadlines for 2020-2021 can be found on the LSA Academic Calendar.

 You will see additional information in the LSA Course Guide and Wolverine Access to describe the format of a particular class.
 It is your responsibility to check your schedule before the start of the semester to ensure that the formats of the classes you are taking meet your needs.

 In-person (“P” in the course guide): All students meet in-person together for all class sessions.
 These classes will have fewer seats and will be in classrooms that are large enough to provide sufficient physical distance between those present.

 Hybrid due to COVID (“MC” in the course guide): A hybrid class format means students attend some sessions in person and other class sessions remotely.

 Distance due to COVID (“DC” in the course guide): all class sessions are remote.
 Additional information about whether a particular “Distance due to COVID” class will be taught asynchronously or synchronously as well as information about its testing format will be available in the class format section of the course guide.